erin-yl/javascript-exercises/README.md

-# Javascript Exercises
+# JavaScript Exercises
-These exercises consist of a series of Javascript-related tasks intended to complement the Javascript content on The Odin Project (TOP).
+These exercises consist of a series of JavaScript-related tasks intended to complement the JavaScript content on The Odin Project (TOP).